Notre Dame meets the No. 12 Golden Gophers and No. 6 Wisconsin in the ACC / Big Ten Challenge.

 Notre Dame opens the season this Friday against No. 1 UCLA in Lincoln, Neb.

 During her first season with the Irish in 2012, Van De Walle helped assistant coach Robin Davis with the opponent's offense during matches.
 In 2013, she helped coach the setters in addition to assisting head coach Debbie Brown during matches with the Irish offense.
-In 2014, Van De Walle will continue to assist with the offense in addition to scouting opponents.
+In 2014, Van De Walle continued to assist with the offense in addition to scouting opponents.

 While with the Falcons, Van De Walle won three MAC Championships (1989, 1991-92) and two MAC Eastern Division Championships (2000-01).
 She led the Falcons to winning seasons in 19 of her last 25 years with the program and put together 13 seasons with 20-plus wins, including a 30-win campaign in 1992.